Guard<T>

 What is Guard<T>?

 Guard<T> is a @FunctionalInterface that wraps a single validation rule: a predicate over T with an associated error message.
 Applying a guard via check(value) returns a Validated<NonEmptyList<String>, T>Valid(value) when the rule passes, or Invalid(errors) when it fails.
+All composition operators (and, or, negate, andThen, contramap) are default methods on the interface, so guards can be defined as lambdas and composed without inheritance.
+This design decision is documented in ADR-011 — Guard<T> as a @FunctionalInterface with default methods.

 Guards are the composable building block for Validated pipelines.
 Instead of writing repeated if/Validated.invalidNel(...) branches, define each rule once as a Guard and compose them with and, or, and negate.